BenGJ10/Complete-Machine-Learning-Notes/README.md

 - **Transformers and Large Language Models**: Delves into the architecture, training, and applications of transformers and LLMs.

 ---
+## How to Use This Repository

+- **It is recommended to fork this repository to have your own copy for personal use and future reference.**

+- **You can download the notes as PDF files for offline study as well.**

+---

 ## Repository Structure